henrymound/Bannerweb-Registration/README.md

 A little script using Python 2.7 and mechanize to insert CRN's into bannerweb

-To use this script, simply run the program.
+To use this script, simply run the appropriate batch script.
+First install batch, then to run it again simply use the run script.

 It will prompt the user for Student ID and Password